Kaspersky Antivirus Cost and Plan Pricing

 VPN Secure

-If you want to buy a VPN separately, that’s also an option, although Kaspersky’s VPN only covers five devices maximum.
-Many VPNs cover unlimited devices, so this deal won’t be for everybody, especially considering that the average adult in America has more than 10 IoT devices in their own homes.1
+If you want to buy a VPN separately, that’s also an option, although Kaspersky’s VPN only covers ten devices maximum.
+Many VPNs cover unlimited devices, so this deal won’t be for everybody, especially considering that the average U.S. household had roughly 18 connected devices as of 2025.2 With that said, we liked almost everything else while testing Kaspersky VPN Secure Connection aside from its lack of split tunneling features.

 Safe Kids